letientai299/google-foobar-2021/readme.md

 - [An introduction to group theory - Tony Gaglione][gt_book]: a good read, clear enough to grasp the concepts of Group Theory while short enough to finish it in several days (138 pages).
-[Pinter's A Book of Abstract Algebra][pinter] is another good one but it's much longer (400 pages) and don't have free PDF available.
+[Pinter's A Book of Abstract Algebra][pinter] is another good one but it's much longer (400 pages) and doesn't have free PDF available.
 - [Essence of Group Theory - videos on Youtube][gt_videos]: those videos offer another approach to Group Theory, which help me to strengthen my